-- 25.1.1 The following delegations must be read in conjunction with the previous section which set out the overall basis, limitations, and further provisions which apply to this scheme of delegations. - 25.1.2 All subsequent delegations are provided always that the decision is: - (a) within budget; - (b) in accordance with the Council's policy framework; - (c) in accordance with the Council's Financial and Land Procedure Rules and Contracts Procedure Rules: - (d) in accordance with their Service Business Plan; and - (e) not a matter specifically reserved for Full Council, a Committee of the Council, the Executive or a Statutory Officer. - 25.1.3 Where there is any doubt as to interpretation the Monitoring Officer will decide. - 25.2 Delegations to Chief Executive, Chief Officers and Chief Operating Officer MonLife
+- 25.1.1 The following delegations must be read in conjunction with the previous section which set out the overall basis, limitations, and further provisions which apply to this scheme of delegations. - 25.1.2 All subsequent delegations are provided always that the decision is: - (a) within budget; - (b) in accordance with the Council's policy framework; - (c) in accordance with the Council's Financial and Land Procedure Rules and Contracts Procedure Rules: - (d) in accordance with their Service Business Plan; and - (e) not a matter specifically reserved for Full Council, a Committee of the Council, the Executive or a Statutory Officer. - 25.1.3 The qualification within 25.1.2 will not apply to urgent decisions or decisions taken either side of a Local Government Election where there is no elected Member body available to act.

+25.1.4 Where there is any doubt as to interpretation the Monitoring Officer will decide.

+25.2 Delegations to Chief Executive, Chief Officers and Chief Operating Officer MonLife